MCFE

 Consequences of not providing your information: Failure to provide your personal information may mean that it is not possible for you to enrol in VET and/or to obtain a Victorian Government VET subsidy.

 Access, correction and complaints: You have the right to seek access to or correction of your own personal information.
 You may also complain if you believe your privacy has been breached.
-For further information, please contact SIU’s Privacy Officer in the first instance by phone 1300 555 748 or email info@mcfe.com.au
+For further information, please contact SIU’s Privacy Officer in the First instance by phone 1300 555 748 or email info@mcfe.com.au

 Further information: For further information about the way the Department collects and handles personal information, including access, correction and complaints, go to: http://www.education.vic.gov.au/Pages/privacypolicy.aspx